| | |

 2. Kleinmarkthalle

 Visiting markets is always fun.
 This one is wonderfully international, and worth a wander.
-You can pick up the makings of your lunch: in particular, look out for the tiny Schreiber’s Wurst on the side wall.
+You can pick up the makings of your lunch: in particular, look out for the tiny Schreiber’s Wurst on the side wall (stand 8).
 It might have a line of customers waiting to buy these tremendously popular sausages.
-The restaurant at the back end of the market is very popular with locals, the crowds spilling out onto the plaza.
+The restaurant at the back end of the market opened in 1954, and it’s very popular with locals, the crowds spilling out onto the plaza.

 Apple wine and blossoms cheese in the Kleinmarkthalle.